 About the Conductor

-For 20 years Peter was an Associate Professor and Head of Wind Studies/Conducting at The University of Western Australia, and is regularly invited to conduct the WAAPA Symphony Orchestra.
+For 20 years Peter was an Associate Professor and Head of Wind Studies/ Conducting at The University of Western Australia, and he is also regularly invited to conduct the WAAPA Symphony Orchestra.

-Currently Peter is Musical Director and Conductor for Western Australian Youth Orchestra Association, a position he has held since 1988.
+Currently, Peter is Musical Director and Conductor for the Western Australian Youth Orchestra Association, a position he has held since 1988.